mrsharp-milken/who-isnt-following-back/README.md

 # who-isnt-following-back

 A simple program to figure out who isn't following you back on instagram

-Look at `instagram.py` and the images to get an idea of how this works.

 ## Instructions for use

-Note: These instructions are designed to help you along, but _they do not to hold your hand through every step_.
+Note: These instructions are designed to help you along, but _they do not try to hold your hand through every step_.
 You will probably need to try multiple times, reread to check your interpretation, and review the visual aids over and over again.

 1. Download and unzip the project files.
 Click on the green "<> Code" button, then choose "Download ZIP."
 After the download completes, open Finder, find the downloaded .zip file in your downloads, and open it.
 This should create a folder called `who-isnt-following-back-main`.
 Open the folder and make sure you can see all the files, most importantly: `follower-html.txt`, `following-html.txt`, and `instagram.py`.